 Second, foster a lifestyle of worship.

 Worship is more than just singing songs or playing instruments—it’s making daily sacrifices for Jesus and the good news of the gospel of the Kingdom of God over ourselves in all things–––even the little things.
 Worship could be exercising regularly and eating healthy food so you can go wherever God calls you (1 Cor.
 6:19).
 It could be choosing to stay at a job you don’t like to minister to your coworkers.
 Maybe it’s, ending a relationship that draws you away from God, tithing $5 instead of buying Starbucks because you feel called to give to a ministry, or going to bed early so you can wake up and spend time with God.
 The more we connect to Jesus through our daily sacrifices (our comfort for His glory), the more we learn to live with a martyr mindset.

 An invitation to a holy pursuit.

-Pursuing a Christ-centered faith instead of a self-centered faith, making daily sacrifices and falling in love with the One who made us is a worthwhile pursuit.
+Pursuing a Christ-centered faith instead of a self-centered one, making daily sacrifices, and falling in love with the One who made us is worthwhile.
 This is a martyr mindset; let’s learn to embrace it and love Jesus more than our own lives.